 - Sleep apnea

 Generally, if you're at least 40% overweight, you're twice as likely to die prematurely as someone with an average weight.
-Most doctors advise anyone that's at least 20% above a healthy weight to lose weight if they have risk factors such as:
+Most doctors advise anyone who's at least 20% above a healthy weight to lose weight if they have risk factors such as: